richard-peng-xia/awesome-multimodal-in-medical-imaging/README.md

 ## Contributing

-Please feel free to send me [pull requests](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging/pulls) or email (richard.peng.xia@gmail.com) to add links or to discuss with me about this area.
+Please feel free to send me [pull requests](https://github.com/richard-peng-xia/awesome-multimodal-in-medical-imaging/pulls) or [email](mailto:richard.peng.xia@gmail.com) to add links or to discuss with me about this area.
 Markdown format:

 ```markdown